A Fast Kernel-based Conditional Independence test with Application to Causal Discovery: Experiments

-We run experiments inspired by \citet{zhang2012}, namely, we generate $n=1200$ samples of random variables $X$, $Y$ and $Z$, with $X$ and $Y$ being drawn independently conditioned on $Z$.
+We generate $n=1200$ samples of random variables $X$, $Y$ and $Z$, with $X$ and $Y$ being drawn independently conditioned on $Z$.
 In our scenario, we examine the type I error with growing confounding set size $D=\{1,\dots,5\}$, with all variables effecting both $X$ and $Y$ (comparable to ``Case II'' in \citet{zhang2012}).
-For the $Z_i$, we consider multiple ground-truth distributions, as a mixture of $V_{\text{true}}=\{1,3,10\}$ Gaussians. $X$ and $Y$ are generated as $g\left(\sum_i f_i(Z_i)+\varepsilon\right)$ where $f$ and $g$ are random mixtures of linear, cubic and \texttt{tanh} functions and $\varepsilon$ is independent across $X$ and $Y$.
+For the $Z_i$, we consider multiple ground-truth distributions, as a mixture of $V_{\text{true}}=\{1,3,10\}$ Gaussians. $X$ and $Y$ are generated as post-nonlinear causal model $g\left(\sum_i f_i(Z_i)+\varepsilon\right)$ where $f$ and $g$ are random mixtures of linear, cubic and \texttt{tanh} functions and $\varepsilon$ is independent across $X$ and $Y$.